mk2543/inventory-management/README.md

   security?
 Or maybe it would be deployed on a single server, behind a reverse proxy?
 All of those would require different security measures.
 - It's also missing any kind of rate limiting, which would be necessary to prevent abuse.
-- It doesn't have any logging yet.
-In a real system, we would probably want to expose the logs in a format that can be consumed by systems like ELK.
+- In a real system, we would probably want to expose the logs in a format that can be consumed by systems like ELK.
+We would also not log every DB query, this was added only for demo purposes.
 - We could also consider adding distributed tracing.

 ## Future business improvements